ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

 - it would help users to understand what you’re referring to
 - the full version of the abbreviation is long

-Please share your decisions on capitalising abbreviations in the [#content Slack channel (MoJ staff only)](https://moj.enterprise.slack.com/archives/C58FBN6V6).
+Please share your decisions on capitalising abbreviations in the [content community Slack channel (MoJ staff only)](https://moj.enterprise.slack.com/archives/C58FBN6V6).
 These entries will be added to the content style guide to ensure consistency.

 ### case list